How to Get Microsoft Office for Free (or Under $50)

 Buy Office 365 From a Third-Party: $49.99 or $79.99/year

 For slightly less money, you can also buy or renew your Office 365 subscription from a third-party retailer in one-year packages that are cheaper than what Microsoft charges for its one-year subscriptions.
-At the time of writing, Amazon charges $49.99 for Personal and $79.99 for home.
-Newegg aso charges $49.99 and $79.99, respectively.
-And you still get Microsoft support throughout your subscription term.
+At the time of writing, the best deals come from Newegg, which has a 15-month Office 365 Personal subscription for $69.99 if bought with another product or $55.98 for a 12-month key card, (which will have to be delivered).

-You still get free Microsoft technical support for the duration of your subscription, even if you buy your subscription outside of Microsoft.
+Note that you still get free Microsoft technical support for the duration of your subscription, even if you buy your subscription outside of Microsoft.
 But Microsoft won’t handle subscription or billing issues, such as cancellations or refunds.
 This is because “Microsoft has limited access and visibility over subscription purchased through a third-party retailer,” according to Vargas.

 Office 365 Education: Free for Students and Teachers